 Through a wholly owned subsidiary Mitsubishi Development Pty Ltd ("MDP"), the Company engages in the development of metallurgical coal which is used for steel manufacturing.
 The Company holds through MDP a 50% interest in BMA metallurgical coal business in Queensland, Australia, as a joint operation with a partner, BHP Group Limited, headquartered in Melbourne, Australia.
 BMA has grown into one of the world's largest metallurgical coal businesses.
-As of March 31, 2023, the book value of MDP's fixed assets is ¥994,604 million (\$7,422 million).
+As of March 31, 2024, the book value of MDP's property, plant and equipment is \$962,746 million (\$6,376 million).